yarcowang/php-schema/README.md

 ============
 This project is for symfony php framework, specially for symfony + doctrine.

+**Notice: this project won't be handled.
+It is replaced by [Taichi\Basic\Entity](https://github.com/WWGit/php-taichi-basic) which has the same logic but not reply on symfony framework**

 Intro
 -----
 The thinking of this project has a very long history in my mind.
 But it comes true just in these few days.